lino-framework/book/docs/specs/ledger.rst

     :term:`accounting period` which itself is part of a given :term:`fiscal year`.

-  database object

-    An entry in the database, represented by a "model instance".

   common account

     A well-known account for which the :term:`site manager` must configure